Rakshitkulkarni223/BuyWise/README.md

 - **Adapter Pattern** — Supplier integrations use an adapter interface so mock data can be swapped for real APIs without touching business logic.
 - **Repository Pattern** — All database access goes through repositories, keeping Mongoose out of services and controllers.
 - **Promise.allSettled** — Individual supplier failures don't block the entire search.
 Failed providers are logged and skipped.
 - **Fire-and-forget history** — Search history is persisted asynchronously so it never slows down the response.
+Only successful searches (with results) are saved.
+- **Date range filtering** — Dashboard and Analytics endpoints accept optional `from`/`to` query params, enabling period-based analysis without separate aggregation pipelines.
+- **Single user role** — No admin/buyer distinction.
+All users share the same role (`user`) and feature set, keeping the auth model simple.
 - **Compound indexes** — `{ userId: 1, createdAt: -1 }` on both history collections for efficient user-scoped, time-sorted pagination.
 - **Weight profiles** — The recommendation engine is fully configurable via weight profiles, making it easy to add new scoring strategies.